After spending so much time at home, you want -- you need! -- a backyard getaway, not a bootcamp that's all about mowing, weeding, and raking.

 But does it add value?
 Not really, especially since the shed isn't plumbed and lacks power.
 But backyard sheds-as-rooms never seem to disappoint buyers.

 Jack up a playhouse with a slide that makes their friends go "Whoa."
 And while they're spending a few hours running up the stairs (or climbing up a cargo net) and racing down the slide, you get some much-deserved "me" time: not a lousy ROI.

 But does it add value?
 The slide, no. The playhouse?
 Again, no plumbing, no electricity, probably no gain — but the landscaping is a sure-fire win.

 #7 Lighting for After Dark

 Do resorts shut down at dusk?
 They do not.
 To make your backyard an all-hours destination, incorporate outdoor lighting into your vision.
 Forget tiki torches; opt for permanent overhead, task, and mood lighting — just like you would indoors.
 Efficient solar and LED lights are great for outdoors.
-With the right glow, you can squeeze even more hours of delight out of your backyard staycation.
+With the right glow, you can squeeze even more hours of delight out of your backyard oasis.

 But does it add value?
 Oh, yeah.
 A no-brainer.
 Outdoor lighting is great for curb appeal (and safety).